Ratios, Masks, and Space Set-up

 The L.A.
 County Department of Public Health has created signs to post outside of your program to let staff, families, and visitors know that masks are required.

 These signs are available in multiple languages.

 - Site must provide face coverings for staff.

-- All staff should wear cloth face coverings (masks) at all times while at work, except when alone in a private office or an enclosed cubicle or when eating.
-When not at work, all staff should wear face coverings in public. *Update: Until December 20, staff should wear face coverings when in cubicles.
+- All staff should wear cloth face coverings (masks) at all times while indoors, except when alone in a private office or an enclosed cubicle or when eating.

 A clean mask or face coverings should be worn each day.
 Mask and face coverings should be washed after each use.

 The recommended mask type is pleated and fits snugly under your chin.